Blog

 The Developer’s Guide to Directory Sync / SCIM

-Our guide will walk you through everything Directory Sync: what it is, why you should care, protocols like SCIM, Directory Sync vs JIT, and how to build it into your product.
+Learn what SCIM is, why you should care, and how to build it into your app using WorkOS Directory Sync.

-The Basics: What Directory Sync is and why you should care
+What is Directory Sync is and why you should care?

-To understand why you’d want to integrate Directory Sync into your app, let’s think about things from your customer’s perspective.
+To understand why you should integrate Directory Sync into your app, consider your customer’s perspective.

 Directory Sync is a single source of truth for identity